HPAI-BSC/neural_patterns_abstractions/README.md

 ### Fourth Step
 This step we extract the features with more than the 50% of images with value 1 in the embedding for each one of the synsets selected.
 This is the list of neural patterns of visual abstractions.

+You need to run this step from marenostrum.

 **Input**:  One embedding per synset selected.
+It loads the embeddings from '/gpfs/projects/bsc28/tiramisu_semantic_transfer'

-**Output**: A npz file with the representative features per synset. his file also has a dictionary with the layer architecture.
+**Output**: A npz file with the representative features per synset.
+It saves this files on 'step-4/data/feature_lists/' his file also has a dictionary with the layer architecture.